lynnlangit/gcp-for-bioinformatics/7_CONTRIBUTING.md

 We love contributions!
 Here are some tips for creating contributions to this open source course.

+## General Approaches

-> Use active voice, i.e. 'you will click..., you learn to create..., etc...' rather than passive voice 'clicking x results in y...'
+Use **active voice**, i.e. 'you will click..., you learn to create..., etc...' rather than passive voice 'clicking x results in y...'

-> Start blocks with active VERBS in all caps, i.e. 'USE..., LEARN...' , rather than 'using x does y' or 'x results in z'
+Start blocks with active **VERBS in ALL CAPS**, i.e. 'USE..., LEARN...' , rather than 'using x does y' or 'x results in z'.

-> Use hierarchies and lists to convey structure, i.e.
+Use **hierarchies and lists** to convey structure, i.e...
 - 1 DO something...
     - 1a DO this task to do this thing
     - 1b DO the next task to do this thing